1on1pt/Cryptocurrencies/README.md

 ## Summary
 The Accountability Accounting board will find this report extremely helpful, under Martha's guidance, as the firm begins to analyze their new cryptocurrency investment portfolio for its customers.
-This report includes such essential data as what cryptocurrencies are on the trading market and are grouped by class to create a classification system for this new investment.
-In addition, Martha and the board will be able to use the "hover" feature on the scatter plots to identify:
+This report includes a tradable cryptocurrency table with such essential data as what cryptocurrencies are on the trading market, coin name, total coin supply, and total coins mined.
+In addition, Martha and the board will be able to use the "hover" feature on the two scatter plots to identify such information as:
 * Class
 * Total Coins Mined
 * Total Coin Supply
 * Coin Name
+* Algorithm